UCL-Biosciences/2025_Biosciences_Computational_Training_Material/workshops/W4_AI_LLMs_ML/Exercise_2.md

 ### Round 1: the bad prompt (10 mins)

-Everyone send this exact prompt to an LLM of your choice along with the PCA plot generated earlier:
+Everyone send this exact prompt to an LLM of your choice.
+To ensure it doesn't learn over the conversations you have, open it in an "incognito" window.

 > **"I built a model to classify animals into groups based on activity.
 What does this mean biologically?"**